thenumbernine/Tensor/README.md

 - 4D: `.xxxx() ... .wwww()`

 ### Functions
+Functions are provided as `Tensor::` namespace or as member-functions where `this` is automatically padded into the first argument.
 - `dot(a,b), inner(a,b)` = Frobenius inner.
 Sum of all elements of a self-Hadamard-product.
 Conjugation would matter if I had any complex support, but right now I don't.
 	- rank-N x rank-N -> rank-0.
 	$$dot(a,b) := a^I \cdot b\_I$$